AChillFeeder/diabetes-tracking/README.md

 - [ ] More stats ( average of this week/month, best/worst day )
 - [ ] Better Date format in Home screen.
 - [ ] Enable theme change in Settings.
+- [ ] Only show N number of days in home screen.

 # Screenshots:
 ## Home screen